krkeane/pydesk/README.md

 To launch the pydesk container,

 `
-docker run --privileged -p nnnn:5901 -v /sys/fs/cgroup:/sys/fs/cgroup:ro -d [ pydesk | krkeane/pydesk ]
+docker run --privileged -p nnnn:5901 -v /sys/fs/cgroup:/sys/fs/cgroup:ro -d pydesk `

+for the image you built or

 `
+docker run --privileged -p nnnn:5901 -v /sys/fs/cgroup:/sys/fs/cgroup:ro -d krkeane/pydesk
+`

-where _nnnn_ is an available port number on the docker host, for example 5901 would work if no one else is using it.
+for the image you pulled.
+In both cases, _nnnn_ is an available port number on the docker host, for example 5901 would work if no one else is using it.

 You may access your pydesk container using a VNC viewer.